 On a long bus trip from Maputo to Beira in Mozambique, our bus stopped halfway for a loo break.
 I had never seen a toilet quite this disgusting: feces all over the floor and on the walls, with maggots and worms squirming throughout.
 Unfortunately we were in the middle of a village with no field in which to squat.
 At least the sarong allowed me some freedom.
 But one of those peeing funnels might have been handy too.

-If you're traveling for an extended period, chances are you'll have your period on move.
-This isn't much fun but until menopause it's a fact of life, so take a look at these travel personal hygiene tips that are specific to that time of the month:
+If you're traveling for an extended period, you may have your period on move.
+This isn't much fun but until menopause, it's a fact of life, so...

 Check out reusable menstrual cups - like the Diva Cup, which many women rave about.
 But beware that if you have a heavy flow, they may be too small.
 They also come in a several sizes so investigate beforehand and get the right one.
 Make sure you can keep them scrupulously clean which you can't if you don't have a supply of clean water.

 If you'll only have your period once while you're away, ask your doctor about using the contraceptive pill and skipping a period while you're away.

 Don't worry about douches while you're on the road - just keep your external labia clean by either bathing or using towelettes.